Equine Rescue

 Several of Freedom Reigns Ranch's session horses were rescued from abuse and neglect situations right here in Middle Tennessee.
 These are some of our rescue horses:

-• Freedom: After his owners abandoned him, Freedom was rescued in November 2016 and is now a permanent Ranch resident.
+Freedom: After his owners abandoned him, Freedom was rescued in November 2016 and is now a session horse and permanent Ranch resident.

-• Joseph: This senior gelding was rescued from auction in March 2019 and is now happily living out his days as a permanent Ranch resident.
+Joseph: Emaciated and shut down, he was rescued from auction aged at least 30 years old in March 2019 s now happily living out his days as a permanent Ranch resident.

-• Jesse & Wildfire: These two strays were rescued in November 2018 and adopted by loving new owners in December 2018.
+Jesse & Wildfire: These two horses at large (strays) were rescued in November 2018 and adopted by loving new owners.

-• Flair: Born in rescue to a 30+ year old emaciated donkey, both he and his mom miraculously survived.
+Flair: Born in rescue to a 30+ year old emaciated donkey, both he and his mom miraculously survived.
 When Flair was weaned, we couldn't say no to his adorably disfigured nose captivating his namesake.
-Flair is a permanent Ranch resident and when old enough will be large enough to join our riding herd for sessions.
+Flair is a permanent Ranch resident.

-• Trixie: Found in the spring of 2022 roaming near an equestrian center in Franklin, TN with a BCS 2 and extensive skin infections.
-We began her rehabilitation and after 3 months she was healthy enough to move on to an OTTB retirement facility where she will live her days in comfort.
+Trixie: Found in the spring of 2022 at large in Franklin, TN with a BCS 2 and extensive skin infections.
+She rehabilitated at the Ranch and then moved to an OTTB retirement facility where she is adored by racehorse fans.

 When this horse’s owners became addicted to drugs, they fled their foreclosed property, abandoning their horse in an outdoor dog pen with no food or water.
 He lived in the pen, with barely enough room to turn around, for over a month.